3DCdsc/Introduction_to_Programming/docs/Day_2/python oop.md

 # the word 'def' is short for define.
 It means you are defining a function called 'max_value'

-# In programming, it is a convention to write function names in 'snake case'
+# In python, it is a convention to write function names in 'snake case'
 # snake case means that the each word is in lower case, and separated by underscores.
 # Example: this_is_snake_case